Tracardi/tracardi-api/manual/en/docs/installation/tracardi_ssl.md

 It will start Tracardi with the provided certificates.
 This command expects na SSL key file to be named `key.pem` and certificate to be named `cert.pem`.

-## Tracardi behind HTTPS proxy
+## Tracardi API behind HTTPS proxy

-You can use treafic to hide Tracardi behind HTTPS proxy.
+You can use treafic to hide Tracardi API behind HTTPS proxy.

 Refer to this link for instructions: https://traefik.io/resources/traefik-fastapi-kuberrnetes-ai-ml/

+## Tracardi GUI in HTTPS mode